 Some ways your veterinarian will treat your cat are as follows:

-- Your veterinarian will carefully bring your cat's body temperature down to a safe level.
+- Decrease body temperature.
+Your veterinarian will carefully bring your cat's body temperature down to a safe level.
 He will introduce cool fluids to the body either intravenously or by administering a cool water enema.

-- heatstroke can be associated with swelling in the throat, aggravating the problem.
+- Cortisone injections.
+Heatstroke can be associated with swelling in the throat, aggravating the problem.
 Your vet may give the cat a cortisone injection to treat this.

-- Your cat will be carefully monitored for signs of kidney or liver failure or disseminated intravascular coagulation.
+- Monitoring.
+Your cat will be carefully monitored for signs of kidney or liver failure or disseminated intravascular coagulation.